Lloyd Lamble: Personal life

 Lloyd Lamble was born in Melbourne, Victoria, to William Henry Sylvester Lamble and Francis Alma Spencer Lamble (née Potter).
 He was the youngest of four children, all boys.
 His father William Lamble was a viola player in the Sisserman String Quartet and in symphony orchestras in Melbourne; secretary of the Musicians' Union of Australia; a music teacher, pianist, organist, choirmaster and composer.
 His grandfather was a music professor.

 Lloyd was married three times in Australia.
 His first marriage in 1937 to Marjorie Ellerton Barrett (1913–1978) ended in divorce in 1943.
 His second marriage in 1945 to (Doris) Barbara Smith (1911–2010) also ended in divorce in 1948, though they had two children together.
-His third marriage was in his early thirties to actress Lesley Jackson.
+His third marriage was in 1949 to actress Lesley Jackson (1918-2011).
 Lloyd and Lesley adopted two children and remained together for over 60 years.

 Lamble was president of Actors Equity of Australia from 1942 to 1948.

 In the early 1950s, Lloyd could not get acting work.
 After a year of selling clothing door-to-door to survive, he left Australia to live the rest of his life in Britain.

 He donated a copy of his 1994 unpublished autobiography to the National Library of Australia.
 The book reveals that he was not satisfied with his personal or professional achievements, despite his obvious talents and successes.